intel/terraform-intel-aws-postgresql/README.md

 Configuration in this directory creates an Amazon RDS instance for PostgreSQL.
 The instance is created on an Intel Icelake instance M6i.large.
 The instance is pre-configured with parameters within the database parameter group that is optimized for Intel architecture.
 The goal of this recipe is to get you started with a database configured to run best on Intel architecture.

-As you configure your application's environment, choose the configurations for your infrastructure that matches your application's requirements
+As you configure your application's environment, choose the configurations for your infrastructure that matches your application's requirements.

 ## Usage